bearbear12345/nodejs-FacebookChatLogger/README.md

-# nodejs-FacebookChatLogger
+# nodejs-FacebookChatStuff
-Logs facebook chat messages
+Collection of facebook scripts written in nodejs